cengels/potence/README.md

-# nitrous
+# potence

 A tiny modularized JavaScript library containing a variety of convenience functions related to common data types.

-## Why would you use nitrous?
+## Why would you use potence?

-### nitrous is tiny and has no transitive dependencies.
+### potence is tiny and has no transitive dependencies.

 These days JavaScript packages are huge, and it all tends to be because of external dependencies.
-You think you're doing fine because you depend on only one package, but you don't realize that that package depends on ten others, which also depend on ten others, and before you know it you just increased your build size by 300 KB. nitrous has no dependencies at all; all functionality comes from this package's source code itself.
+You think you're doing fine because you depend on only one package, but you don't realize that that package depends on ten others, which also depend on ten others, and before you know it you just increased your build size by 300 KB. potence has no dependencies at all; all functionality comes from this package's source code itself.

 ### Open to contributions and improvements